DIY Cleaning & Organizing

 1. Gather your sullied shower companions and toss them into the washing machine.
 Reserve this load exclusively for your bath towels so as not to expose other fabrics to the mildew you’re seeking to eliminate.

-2. Next, add a cup of white vinegar to the load, article-paragraph skipping the usual suspects like detergent and fabric softener.
+2. Next, add a cup of white vinegar to the load, skipping the usual suspects like detergent and fabric softener.

 3. Now turn your washing machine to the highest heat setting and give those smelly towels—and your bright idea—a whirl!